Wingie/risk_using_llms/src/ch02-data-poisoning.md

 Securing AI systems requires a blend of traditional security skills and specialized AI knowledge.
 Organizations need security professionals who understand machine learning and machine learning professionals who understand security.
 This talent gap represents one of the most significant challenges in defending against data poisoning attacks.

-### 4. Business Controls Complement Technical Measures
+### 4. Business Controls Often Outperform Technical Measures

-Some of the most effective defenses against data poisoning are business controls rather than technical measures:
+Analysis of 2024 incidents reveals that business controls often provide more immediate and cost-effective protection than complex technical solutions:

 - Transaction limits that contain the impact of exploitation
 - Approval workflows for sensitive operations